Previous topic

 </time>

 There are four different types of model chains for the span, each being optional. init_chains are executed only once at the beginning of the span. simulation_chains are executed at every step (except possibly for the first step, see above). forced_operation_chains contain the chains used to implement the predetermined forestry operations (note that these chains are automatically augmented with the chains defined in the operation mapping document (Operation mapping)). operation_chains contain the operations that the simulator will assign to the simulation units automatically in case there are no forced operations.
+If there are, operation_chains will not be executed.
 Model chain names are the XML document names, but without the xml-extension:

 <init_chains>